AtheMathmo/AtheMathmo.github.io/_posts/2016-07-28-rusty-machine-talk.md

 </code></pre>

 <aside class="notes">
+In Rust a trait defines an interface - a set of functions which the implementor should define.

 This trait is used to represent a model.
 It is simplified a little from the actual traits used.
 </aside>
 </section>